For meat lovers, plants serve only one purpose: as sideshows to juicy steaks, roasted chickens, and succulent slices of ham.

 It turns out that this set-up is all wrong.

 Your plate should hold more of the good stuff — the green stuff, that is — and less of the meats, cheeses, and other edibles that come from animals.
 This is what’s called a plant-based diet, and it turns out that it’s an extremely healthy choice for you and the world around you.
+You can get all the plant based protein you need to lower your blood pressure and prevent heart disease.
 Read on, my carnivorous friends, for your guide to a plant-based diet.